frdmn/blog.frd.mn/src/posts/2013-03-15_welcome-to-ghost.md

 * way faster serve to the clients
 * very complex to setup (gems, ruby, bundle, rake) and a lot of depencies

-So that's why i also made the decision to give the whole blogging thing another try.
+So that's why I also made the decision to give the whole blogging thing another try.
 This time the static and awesome way.

-After some hours of failing and getting started with Ruby in general, i made it and set up a proper working Jekyll instance.
+After some hours of failing and getting started with Ruby in general, I made it and set up a proper working Jekyll instance.
 I spent a day into the design and templates (thanks to @[ffffancy](http://twitter.com/ffffancy) at this point) and here we go.
 This is my first markdown written blog post ever!

 Don't excpect updates every second day.
 I will probably post very fluctuating and spontaneous.